 SRDF, WDM Spell Disaster Recovery for EMC Corporation

-The global leader in the growing market for intelligent enterprise storage systems, software and services, EMC sought to implement its own product, Symmetrix Enterprise Storage, to deliver the same level of protection for mission-critical data it had provided to thousands of other companies in virtually every industry.
+A provider of intelligent enterprise storage systems, software and services, EMC sought to implement its own product, Symmetrix Enterprise Storage, to deliver the same level of protection for mission-critical data it had provided to other companies.

 The problem: limited optical-fiber capacity between two data centers.